jdd1260/react-project-starter/README.md

 Call a generator each time you want a new React component:

 ```
-generators/new_component Item
+generators/new_component --name Item
 ```

-This will create a new JavaScript file called item.js in the src/js/components directory.
+This will create a new JavaScript file called index.js in the src/js/components/item directory.
 The file will come with an exported component called `Item` that is connected to Redux.
 Boilerplate methods are provided but empty.

 ### Form Component Generator

-Call the form generator each time you want a component that utilizes Redux Form:
+Call the component generator with a special argument each time you want a component that utilizes Redux Form:

 ```
-generators/new_form_component User
+generators/new_component --name User --form true
 ```

-This will create a new JavaScript file called user.js in the src/js/components/forms directory.
+This will create a new JavaScript file called index.js in the src/js/components/user directory.
 The file will come with an exported component called `User` that is connected to Redux via Redux Form.
 Boilerplate methods are provided for field generation, validation, and error messaging.

 ### Action Generator